Ellestial/100-days-of-code/r2-log.md

 **Today's Progress**: Continued reading You Don't Know JS: this & Object Prototypes - Chapter 3.
 Continued some tweaks with my Harry Potter Matching Game.

 **Thoughts**: I learned about `GET` and `PUT` and getters/setters a bit.
 I wanted a break from reading, so I worked on creating a graphical timer and styled some aspects in my game.

+## Day 12: June 28, 2019

+**Today's Progress**: Restructured up Harry Potter Matching Game JS.

+**Thoughts**: I went to a coffee shop today to focus, and it seemed to help!
+I tried organizing the JS overlays into one overlay function with closures and `this` references to practice what I've been learning.
+It worked!
+But now it's actually quite a bit longer than it was before.
+However, it's more maintainable in cases where more overlays are added, there needs to be different situations showing all of your earned spells.
+I want to clean it up more and make it shorter, though.
+I'll continue refacturing later!